CityOfPhiladelphia/property-data-explorer/readme.md

 ## Deploying

--Open a PR to the master branch.
+-Open a PR to the main branch.
 This should trigger the various testing scripts and build test.
-Once those pass, and review is complete merge into master.
+Once those pass, and review is complete merge into main.
-- Pushing/merging to the master branch should be picked up by GitHub actions and sends to a dev bucket in S3.
+- Pushing/merging to the main branch should be picked up by GitHub actions and sends to a dev bucket in S3.
-- Changes merged from master into the production branch will be picked up by GitHub actions and sent to the production bucket in S3.
+- Changes merged from main into the production branch will be picked up by GitHub actions and sent to the production bucket in S3.

 ## Note:
 For internal City Of Philadelphia users, find more information at [Property](https://phila.city/display/appdev/Property+Data+Explorer) in phila.city.